New Mexico State Judiciary Job Opening

 Target Pay Range/Rate: $22.313 - $27.891 per hour

-The First Judicial District Court is accepting applications for a classified full-time,Human Resource Administrator Senior position to work in the Administration Division.
+The First Judicial District Court is accepting applications for a classified full-time,Human Resource Administrator Senior (#00054779-23100) position to work in the Administration Division.
 SUMMARY OF POSITION: Under direction, provide guidance, information and training to employees, supervisors, managers, judges and justices regarding employment law; classification and compensation; recruitment and retention; position allocation; budget; payroll; benefits; federal and state rules, regulations, policies and procedures and accurately process all human resources transactions.
+Finalist(s) may be subject to criminal background checks.

 Education: Bachelor's Degree from an accredited college or university in Human Resources, Psychology, Business Administration, Public Administration, or related field.